Start a Non-Ferrous Metals Wholesale Trading Business in Dubai

 Licensing and Compliance Requirements

-Annual licence renewal is mandatory, and companies must maintain accurate trade records and audited financial statements.
+Annual license renewal is mandatory, and companies must maintain accurate trade records and audited financial statements.
 VAT registration is required once taxable turnover exceeds the mandatory threshold of AED 375,000 per annum.

 Why Dubai Is Well-Positioned for Non-Ferrous Metals Trade